aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

     As explained in `the documentation <https://aiida.readthedocs.io/projects/aiida-core/en/latest/intro/installation.html#aiida-profile-custom-setup>`_, ``verdi setup`` expects certain external resources (such as the database and RabbitMQ) to already have been pre-configured.
     ``verdi quicksetup`` will try to do this for you, but may not be successful in certain environments.

-To check that a new profile has been generated (in our case, called ``quicksetup``), alomng with any other that may have been already configured, run:
+To check that a new profile has been generated (in our case, called ``quicksetup``), along with any other that may have been already configured, run:

 .. code:: bash